jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

 - Best-Fit strategy
 - Suitable for GPU memory

-## Segregated Allocator -  [WIP]
+## Segregated Allocator [WIP]

 - Can use more than one instance
-- Sizes to go here, example 1 MB < Size < 32 MB
+- Sizes to go here, example 640 KB < Size < 32 MB
 - Size-Alignment = Page-Size (64 KB)
   Alloc-Alignment is Level:Size but will only commit used pages
-- Segregated; every Level takes one or more ranges
+- Segregated; A Level obtains and releases ranges
-- Levels can consume additional ranges but also release them back
 - Suitable for GPU memory

 ## Temporal Allocator [WIP]